-The most dramatic scenery Iceland has to offer will unfold in front of you as you travel along Iceland's southern coast to the town of Vik and back again.
+The most dramatic and variated scenery Iceland has to offer will unfold in front of you as you travel along Iceland's southern coast visiting glaciers, waterfalls and black sand beaches

-On what is perhaps one of our most popular day tours you will get to see black sand beaches at Reynisfjara, glorious waterfalls (including one with a unique surprise) in the form of Skogafoss and Seljalandsfoss, Glaciers, Volcanoes and of course the sleepy little fishing village of Vik.
+On what is perhaps one of our most popular day tours you will get to see black sand beaches at Reynisfjara, glorious waterfalls (including one with a unique surprise) in the form of Skogafoss and Seljalandsfoss, Glaciers, Volcanoes and the sleepy little village of Vik.

 For nature lovers, this is NOT a tour to miss!

-Speaking of amazing things to look at, the first stop we will make will be at the Skógafoss waterfall.
-This waterfall is one of the tallest of its kind in Iceland, standing at an awe-inspiring 200 feet tall.
+Our first stop on this magnificent road is Skógafoss waterfall, standing right at the foot of Eyjafjallajökull volcano.
+This waterfall is one of the tallest of its kind in Iceland, dropping an awe-inspiring 60 meters down from old sea cliffs.
 The waterfall itself is incredibly gorgeous and for those who are willing, you can even climb a set of stairs and stand at the top of the waterfall to get a whole new perspective on the landscapes that you have just been travelling through.
 Be sure to take plenty of pictures of the waterfall but don’t get too close as the front rows will get wet!

-Our third stop is the one that people come from all over the world to see, the black sand beaches of Reynisfjara.
+From mountain foots and waterfalls to the North Atlantic Ocean.
+The black sand beaches of Reynisfjara are next up.
 This strip of black volcanic sand is regarded as one of the most beautiful of it’s kind in the whole world with National Geographic going so far as to name it as one of their top 10 non-tropical beaches.
-The highlight of the area though is not just the black sands but also the striking basalt columns that are found here in abundance, some of which could possibly be the petrified body of a troll that got caught in the sunlight!
+The beauty of the beach does not only come from the black sands but also the striking formations of basalt columns that are found here in abundance and majestic sea-stacks, that could possibly be the petrified body of a troll that got caught in the sunlight!

-Our fifth stop will be at our second waterfall of the day Seljalandsfoss and as you may recall we promised a waterfall with a unique surprise!
+The last stop of the day is a waterfall with a unique surprise!